-- 14. Health-related commercial organisations aim to influence your clinical practice by changing your prescribing behaviours and the tests and interventions you choose and recommend to your patients.
+- 14. Some health-related commercial organisations may aim to influence your prescribing behaviours and the tests and interventions you choose and recommend to your patients.
 This could lead you to preferentially prescribe medication, request investigations or make referrals which are not in keeping with best practice.
 This could also increase the cost of care and negatively impact other patients who may require care more urgently. - 15.
-To reduce the risk of poor care or overtreatment, you must ensure that you act in your patient's best interests, and that there is a clinical basis for the treatments you prescribe, investigations you request, and the referrals you make.
+To reduce the risk of poor care or overtreatment, you must prioritise your patients' best interests, and ensure that there is an appropriate clinical basis for the treatments you prescribe, investigations you request, and the referrals you make.
+You should also be mindful of your ongoing responsibility to use health resources wisely.3